Dimension reduction for integrative survival analysis: Simulation studies

 \subsection{Results}

 We display results in Figure \ref{fig:SimulationResults}.
 In the first row, we display the performance of the estimators as the rank of the true regression coefficient matrix increases with $\tau$ and $p$ held fixed at $0.35$ and $250$, respectively.
 In the three settings we consider, we see that in terms of model error, concordance, and Brier score, our method performs the best among all the competitors considered.
-As the rank increases, the difference in model error between our method and \eqref{eq:convex_estimator} begin to decrease.
+As the rank increases, the difference in model error between our method and \texttt{Convex-Approx} begin to decrease.
 In terms of model error, only the performance of \texttt{LR-Cox} degrades as the rank increases.
 In contrast, when considering both concordance and Brier score, performance of every method (including the proposed \texttt{LR-Cox}) improves as the rank of $\mbB_*$ increases.
 This can be explained by the fact that under our data generating model, as the rank increases, the signal strength increases.
 Nevertheless, in each setting, our method outperforms all competitors.

-In the second row of Figure \ref{fig:SimulationResults}, we display results as $\tau$, the censoring variable, increases with $p$ and the rank of $\mbB_*$ held fixed at $250$ and 3, respectively.
-We see that the performance all methods improve in all metrics as the proportion of censoring decreases, but our method's superior performance relative to the others' remains constant across the considered $\tau$.
-Notably, \texttt{Proj-Sep-Lasso} only slightly outperforms \texttt{Convex-Approx} in terms of concordance, although \texttt{Convex-Approx} is significantly better than \texttt{Proj-Sep-Lasso} in terms of Brier score and model error.
+In the second row of Figure \ref{fig:SimulationResults}, we display results as $\tau$, the censoring parameter, increases with $p$ and the rank of $\mbB_*$ held fixed at $250$ and 3, respectively.
+We see the performance of all methods improve in all metrics as the proportion of censoring decreases, but our method's superior performance remains constant across the considered $\tau$.
+Notably, \texttt{Proj-Sep-Lasso} only slightly outperforms \texttt{Convex-Approx} in terms of concordance, although \texttt{Convex-Approx} is better than \texttt{Proj-Sep-Lasso} in terms of Brier score and model error.